-Purpose of Internships & Professional DevelopmentAs a highly individualized learning experience, internships have two purposes: 1) they provide students with opportunities to integrate practical and academic experiences in the context of public service management, and 2) they give students opportunities to contribute to society, thereby extending the public service mission of DePaul University.
+Purpose of Internships & Professional DevelopmentAs a highly individualized learning experience, internship & professional development placements have two purposes: 1) they provide students with opportunities to integrate practical and academic experiences in the context of public service management, and 2) they give students opportunities to contribute to society, thereby extending the public service mission of DePaul University.

-Internship & Professional Development Course Registration:Students must contact both Assistant Director for Academic Advising (email@example.com), and Michael Diamond (firstname.lastname@example.org), Internship Coordinator, in order to register for the internship course, MPS 601 or MPS 610.
+Internship & Professional Development Course Registration:Students must contact both the Assistant Director for Academic Advising (email@example.com), and Michael Diamond (firstname.lastname@example.org), Internship Coordinator, in order to register for either internship course (MPS 601: Professional Development and Internship, or MPS 610: Internship - Capstone).
 Both the informal course registration and sample agreement need to be completed, with signatures, before a student can be registered.